eoberortner/marketing-agent/README.md

  * Integrate a triplet store for semantic search

- * Build a web dashboard or Streamlit UI
+ * Build a web UI and APIs

  * Implement daily email digests or Slack alerts